HopkinsIDD/flepiMoP/documentation/gitbook/gempyor/output-files.md

 `date` - The values in this column are the dates of seeding.

-`amount` - The amount seeded in the given subpopulation from source variables to destination variables, at the given date.&#x20;
+`amount` - The amount seeded in the given subpopulation from source variables to destination variables, at the given date ;

 `source_infection_stage`, `source_vaccination_status`, etc. -  The name of the compartment **from** which the amount is seeded, broken down into the infection stage for each state type (eg. vaccination, age).

 `destination_infection_stage`, `destination_vaccination_status`, etc. - The name of the compartment **into** which the amount is seeded, broken down into the infection stage for each state type (eg. vaccination, age).

 `no_perturb` - The values in this column can be either `true` or `false`.
 If true, then the amount and/or date can be perturbed if running an inference run.
-Whether the amount or date is perturbed is defined in the config using `perturb_amount` and `perturb_date`.&#x20;
+Whether the amount or date is perturbed is defined in the config using `perturb_amount` and `perturb_date` ;

 ## INIT (model initial conditions)

 Files in the `init` folder contain the initial values of the infection model.
 Either seed or init files will be present, depending on the configuration of the model .
 These files contain the initial conditions of the infection model at the start date defined in the configuration file.
-As with seeding, the user can provide a single initial conditions file (which will be used across all simulations), or, if multiple simulations are being run the user can provide a separate file for each simulation.&#x20;
+As with seeding, the user can provide a single initial conditions file (which will be used across all simulations), or, if multiple simulations are being run the user can provide a separate file for each simulation ;

 The meanings of the columns are: